mpayetta/mpayetta.github.io/_drafts/2016-07-31-full-text-indexing-with-elastic-search-and-mongodb.markdown

 See where are we going with this?
 If you have the word `blueberry` indexed with it's edge n-grams, you can easily create an autocomplete search module.
-Because if user types `b`, it will match, if the user types `bl` it will match, if the user types `bla` it won't match anymore and the autocomplete option would dissapear.
+Because if user types `b`, it will match, if the user types `bl` it will match, if the user types `bla` it won't match anymore and the autocomplete option would disappear.

-So this edge n-gram thing should be definetely part of our index, and this is how we'll define it:
+So this edge n-gram thing should be definitely part of our index, and this is how we'll define it:

 {% highlight json %}
 {